Veronica Lake: Personal life

 Lake's first marriage was to art director John S. Detlie, in 1940.
-They had a daughter, Elaine (born in 1941), and a son, Anthony (born July 8, 1943).
+They had a daughter and a son.
 According to news from the time, Lake's son was born prematurely after she tripped on a lighting cable while filming a movie.
-Anthony died on July 15, 1943.
+Lake's son died in 1943.
 Lake and Detlie separated in August 1943 and divorced in December 1943.

-In 1944, Lake married film director Andre de Toth with whom she had a son, Andre Anthony Michael III (known as Michael DeToth), and a daughter, Diana (born October 1948).
-Days before Diana's birth, Lake's mother sued her for support payments.
+In 1944, Lake married film director Andre de Toth with whom she had a son and a daughter.
+Days before her daughter's birth, Lake's mother sued her for support payments.
 After purchasing an airplane for de Toth, Lake earned her pilot's license in 1946.
 She later flew solo between Los Angeles and New York when leaving him.
 Lake and de Toth divorced in 1952.

 In September 1955, she married songwriter Joseph Allan McCarthy.
 They were divorced in 1959.

 In 1969, she revealed that she rarely saw her children.

+Her last marriage was in June 1972 in England to Royal Navy captain Robert Carleton-Munro; however, the marriage lasted just for a year, Lake returning alone to the US in June 1973.